OSGeo/OSGeoLive-doc/en/overview/ushahidi_overview.rst

 incidents of violence and peace efforts throughout the country based on reports submitted via the web and mobile phone.
-This initial deployment of Ushahidi had 45,000 users in Kenya, and was the catalyst for us realizing there was a need for a platform based on it, which could be use by others around the world.
+This initial deployment of Ushahidi had 45,000 users in Kenya, and was the catalyst for us realizing there was a need for a platform based on it, which could be used by others around the world.